tanhauhau/tanhauhau.github.io/content/blog/hydrating-text-content/index.md

 Partial hydration allows React to not hydrate those `<Suspense />` component until the code or data is ready.

-So, how does React knows the boundary of `<Suspense />` from the server-rendered html which it could safely skip, before hydrate them when it's ready?
+So, how does React knows the boundary of `<Suspense />` from the server-rendered HTML which it could safely skip, before hydrating them when it's ready?

 It's [the marker comment](https://github.com/facebook/react/blob/1a6d8179b6dd427fdf7ee50d5ac45ae5a40979eb/packages/react-dom/src/client/ReactDOMHostConfig.js#L131-L134) to the rescue again!